 Is Arizona safe for a solo female traveler?

 My experience of solo travel to Arizona was safe from start to the end.
 So all I can say from my personal experience is unless there is a drastic change in the country’s political situation, pandemic, or some natural disaster it is safe to travel to Arizona.
 Just remember to apply a general rule of thumb i.e. Don’t walk down that dark alleyway on your own, respect the culture, don’t argue about religion, dress modestly, trust your instincts, don’t be afraid but be cautious.

 The official currency in Arizona is the USD.
 There are several 24-hour ATMs and currency exchanges in the airport arrivals hall and these days almost all establishments accept debit or credit cards.
 Just remember to consider bank fees from your bank and the ATM withdrawal fee while you do your budget.

 Do I need a visa for Arizona?

 If your passport is from Australia, you do not need a visitor visa to enter the US and can stay up to 90 days per entry.
-Passport should be valid for at least six months beyond your stay and need to submit US ESTA form online.
-Although the ESTA application can be approved in seconds, it’s recommended applying at least 72 hours before departure.
+Passport should be valid for at least six months beyond your stay and need to submit the US ESTA form online.
+Although the ESTA application can be approved in seconds, it’s recommended to apply at least 72 hours before departure.
 In fact, you may want to apply as soon as you decide on travel dates, just in case your travel authorization is denied.
 That being said, the authorities may ask for the return air ticket.
 I highly recommend checking the US Consulate website for the most current visa information for you.